Table of Contents

 Any thumb injury, including cuts, tendon damage, and even broken or fractured thumbs, can make everyday tasks difficult, especially if it happens to your dominant hand.
 Such injuries can also painfully compound wrist ailments.

 Have you ever felt pain in your thumb?
 Is tendonitis a work related injury?
-In this article, we’ll explore the symptoms of tendonitis in the thumb, its treatment, and how to claim workers’ compensation for tendonitis of thumb.
+Follow this blog to get answers.
+In this article, we’ll explore the symptoms of tendonitis in the thumb, its treatment, and how to claim workers’ compensation for tendonitis of the thumb.

 Tendonitis in the Thumb: What is it?